foureyes/csci-ua.0480-fall2019-003/slides/py-db/sql-alchemy-relationships.md

 __SQLAlchemy__ features an __ORM__ that:
 {:.fragment}

-1. {:.fragment} associates _user-defined_ user-defined Python classes with tables
+1. {:.fragment} associates _user-defined_ defined Python classes with tables
 2. {:.fragment} ... and instances correspond to _actual_ rows in the associated table
 3. {:.fragment} it also includes mechanisms to:
     * {:.fragment} to __synchronizes changes__ between objects and their related rows